vipra-uwf/VIPRA/README.md

 > !!!
 Important Notes:
 > - These modules are implemented using templates; this means that any method that accepts a module as a parameter is required to be defined in a header file
 > - Every module has helper macros for their required methods, see [Macros](#macros)
+> - For these Interfaces, assume `using namespace VIPRA::Concepts`

 # Base Module Implementation

+Each module is required to implement the following:

 ### Interface